deepppl/deepppl/README.md

 # * This project is deprecated.
-The new compiler available at https://github.com/deepppl/stanc3 *
+The new compiler available at https://github.com/deepppl/stanc3 (branch deep) *

 # DeepPPL